 Brightness/Contrast and Shadows/Highlight

 The usual effects are adjusting the brightness and contrast and also changing the shadows and highlights.
-Brightness and contrast makes the image brighter or darker, and also effects how black the blacks are.
-Shadows and highlights is similar but you have a greater control over how black the blacks are but also how white the whites and all the tones in between.
+Brightness and contrast make the image brighter or darker, and also affects how black the blacks are.
+Shadows and highlights are similar but you have a greater control over how black the blacks are but also how white the whites and all the tones in between.
 These tools can really enhance landscapes, especially skies.

 In my example image blow from Skye in Scotland, there are some unsightly pylons and wires in the photo.
 The following screen grabs show the various tools removing the unsightly distractions.